openUC2/UC2-GIT/APPLICATIONS/APP_POL_Crossed_Polarizers/Readme.md

 ## <img src="./IMAGES/E.png" width="40"> Results

 We printed and assembled the module parts.
-After that, we bought the necessary components and inserted them into cubes.
+Then, we bought the necessary components and inserted them into cubes.
 You will find the basic version of Crossed Polarization experiment without a specific sample and extra light source below.

 <p align="center">